jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 track.

 **Step 3.** Model parameters.
-You can specify the number of elements in the hierarchical structure of the desired composite module.
-You may find details and explanations on how to do this below in Section 9.5.3 “Hierarchical structure of the composite modules”.
+You can specify the number of elements in the hierarchical structure of the desired composite module. detailed Explanation can be found at “Hierarchical structure of the composite modules”.

 **Step 4.** Output path.
 Specify a location for the results in your project in